-Get ahead of Slack interruptions: If you feel compelled to review each Slack message as it comes in, your day is littered with minor context switching.
-Consider blocking times throughout the day where you set Slack to “Do Not Disturb” and then check any new messages during designated times.
-To keep your coworkers in the loop, we suggest updating your Slack status to indicate that you’re in Deep Work and include when you’ll be back online.
-If larger change is needed, open the conversation with your team about Slack habits that promote focus.
+Get ahead of Messaging interruptions: If you feel compelled to review each Slack/Teams message as it comes in, your day is littered with minor context switching.
+Consider blocking times throughout the day where you set Slack/Teams to “Do Not Disturb” and then check any new messages during designated times.
+To keep your coworkers in the loop, we suggest updating your Slack/Teams status to indicate that you’re in Deep Work and include when you’ll be back online.
+If larger change is needed, open the conversation with your team about messaging habits that promote focus.

 Reprioritize Jira bugs: If your days too often get thrown by last-minute, high-priority bugs, this could be a good talking point at your next 1:1 to make sure that bugs are distributed evenly across your team.
 You might set aside certain days of the week to be “on call” so that you can hold other days of the week for continuous Deep Work on bigger projects.

 Reduce your number of Jira epics: Uplevel dashboards display the number of Jira epics assigned to each engineer.
 If you find yourself juggling too many at one time, work with your manager to understand work distribution.
 It’s possible that any pile-up is purposeful: Will one epic be complete soon, while others are just beginning?
 Are the epics related in a way that actually maximizes your expertise and reduces context switching?
 If the number is still too high, ask to understand how work is distributed across the team.